mushipeas/tv-show-renamer/README.md

 See http://thetvdb.com/?tab=apiregister to get your own API key.

+The program will work without the API Key for testing, but it's highly recommended you get one if you're using it long-term.

 By default the program will dry run and output proposed name changes.

 This needs to be turned off by specifying `"DRYRUN" : false` in the config.